prjunnamed/prjcombine/docs/src/spartan3/clb.md

 # Logic block

+> [!NOTE]
-<div class="warning">This document describes Spartan 3 and Virtex 4 CLBs, since they are very similar.</div>
+> This document describes Spartan 3 and Virtex 4 CLBs, since they are very similar.

 The main logic resource in Spartan 3 and Virtex 4 devices is the CLB (Configurable Logic Block).
 It is based on the [Virtex 2 CLB](../virtex2/clb.md), but has significant changes, particularly to the LUT RAM structures.